 The details: Upon accepting our invitation to participate, the startup will issue a $50,000 convertible security for the cost of the program.
 This security will convert in the next round of funding, but instead of receiving a cash investment this note is used to cover the cost of the program.
 Note, it is not a cash investment in your company.
 In addition, startups must issue Dreamit Ventures an “investment rights agreement” for a right to invest up to $500k at a 20% discount in the next round of funding.

-Other than the convertible security mentioned above, there are no costs for companies to participate in the program apart from travel costs for the Investor Roadshow and Customer Immersion Program.
+Other than the convertible security mentioned above, there are no costs for companies to participate in the program.
+However, companies must cover their own travel costs for the Investor Roadshow and Customer Immersion Program.

 What stage should startups be at when they apply?